 Amount of pension

 As an employee, you accrue pension on your earnings and as a self-employed person on your YEL income.
-You can also accrue pension when you study or draw an unemployment allowance or other social benefits.
+You can also accrue pension for unpaid periods when you study or draw an unemployment allowance or other social benefits.

 What affects the amount of pension?